obrigg/DevNet_Create_2018/README.md

    - Detect if a configuration change and what changed
    - Collect the device hostname
    - Identify the user the made the change using Python CLI
-   - Create Spark room using REST APIs, invite Approver to room, post the above information to ask for approval
+   - Create Webex Teams room using REST APIs, invite Approver to room, post the above information to ask for approval
    - If changes approved, save new configuration as baseline
    - If not approved or no response, rollback to the previous baseline configuration
-   - Close the Spark room in 30 seconds
+   - Close the Webex Teams room in 30 seconds
-   - Create ServiceNow incident to record all the above information

 ## Instructions
 1) Enable IOX service: